chinigo/housing/README.md

 Building a home is the riskiest thing I ever intend to do and I intend to do it only once.

-It will require an enormous investment of time, money, sweat, and tears (but hopefully only trace amounts of blood) from not just me but also the dozens of professionals I'll need to hire.
-If successful, the yield of that investment is a lifetime of comfort and security for me and my family — and a remunerative project for those professionals.
+It will require an enormous investment of time, money, sweat, and tears (but hopefully only trace amounts of blood) from not just me but the dozens of professionals I'll need to hire.
+If successful, the yield of that investment is a lifetime of comfort and security for me and my family and a remunerative project for the professionals.
 But there are infinite ways to fail.

-I am no expert, so nothing in this document is set in stone.
+I'm no expert, so nothing in this document is set in stone.
 I look to you, as the expert, to set me straight and help me to refine this plan, here at the outset and iteratively as we execute it.

-All of which is to say, let's plan for change but let's get the big things Right.
+All of which is to say, I'd like to plan for change but get the big things Right.

 The big things are the ones that are hardest/most expensive to change.
-In "How Buildings Learn," Stewart Brand presents this list: site, structure, skin (i.e. building envelope), services, space plan, stuff.
+I'd like to crib this list from "How Buildings Learn," by Stewart Brand:

+1. Site
+1. Structure
+1. Skin (i.e. building envelope)
+1. Services
+1. Space plan
+1. Stuff

 Those elements — in that order — are my priorities.

 Thank you for your consideration.